Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Introduction

+Besides, this corollary as well as the previous one shows that the fluctuations of the largest eigenvalue are at most of size $N^{-1/2+o(1)}$.
+We expect this to be optimal when considering polynomials in both random and deterministic matrices, as in the case of the BBP transition, see Theorem 1.2 of \cite{peche}.
+However, when only considering polynomials of random matrices, it would be possible for the fluctuations of the largest eigenvalue to be of order $N^{-2/3+o(1)}$, see for example \cite{nemish} where the authors showed that the largest eigenvalue of most polynomials in Wigner matrices of degree two have fluctuations of this size.
+Optimally, one could even hope that once rescaled, the largest eigenvalue would converge to the Tracy-Widom law, see \cite{tracy} the paper of Tracy and Widom for a definition and a proof in the case of a GUE random matrix.

-Finally by using Lemma \ref{3apparition}, which is a key lemma of the proof of Theorem \ref{3lessopti}, we prove the asymptotic freeness of deterministic matrices conjugated by certain random matrices generated with a polynomial of Haar unitary matrices.
-This corollary is similar to Theorem 1.2 of \cite{FK}, with the major difference that since we work with Haar unitary matrices instead of Wigner matrices, our concentration estimates are much easier to prove, hence the prove is considerably shorter.
+Finally, by using Lemma \ref{3apparition}, which is a key lemma of the proof of Theorem \ref{3lessopti}, we prove the asymptotic freeness of deterministic matrices conjugated by certain random matrices generated with a polynomial of Haar unitary matrices.
+This corollary is similar to Theorem 1.2 of \cite{FK} and Corollary 2.12 of \cite{thermalidsl}, with the major difference that since we work with Haar unitary matrices instead of Wigner matrices, our concentration estimates are much easier to prove, hence the proof is considerably shorter.